reportei/generator-community-docs/README.md

 Now that your environment is set up, you can begin integrating a new network.
 If you haven't set up the environment yet, follow the instructions in the **[original repository](link)** where we configured the setup.

 ## **Start Here**

+- [Checklist](./sections/checklist.md): Review the essential considerations before starting the integration process.

+- [Payloads](./sections/metrics.md): Understand the payload structure required for metric formatting and data processing.

+- [Authentication](./sections/authentication.md): Follow the authentication process for integrating with external APIs.

+- [New Integration](./sections/new_integration.md): Step-by-step guide to implementing a new network in Reportei.

+## **Start Here**
 To begin the integration process, refer to the **`new_integration.md`** file, which provides a step-by-step guide for implementing a new network in Reportei.

 ## **Postman Collection**